chimera-linux/turnstile/README.md

 The backend is a little helper program that can be written in any language, it can e.g. be a shell script.
 It is started with a clean environment with many of the common environment variables, such as `HOME`, `USER`, `LOGNAME`, `SHELL`, `PATH` and others, freshly initialized.
+Typically it is expected to source the system `/etc/profile` for `/bin/sh`.
 Additionally, it runs within a PAM session (without authentication), which persists for the lifetime of the login, so PAM environment, resource limits and so on are also set up.
 It may also be a good idea to put `pam_elogind` or `pam_systemd` in there in